 Interesting facts about black-chinned hummingbirds:

-- This hummingbird is highly adaptable and can be seen in a variety of habitats from semi-deserts to urban parks with high trees.
+- This hummingbird is highly adaptable and can be seen in various habitats, from semi-deserts to urban parks with high trees.

 - The most favorite flowers of black-chinned hummingbirds are Tree Tobacco, Scarlet Larkspur, and Desert Ocotillo.